 Q: How long does it take to root a phone?

-A: Depending on your phone type, it could take anywhere from a few minutes to an hour or two.
+A: Depending on your phone type, it could take a few minutes to an hour or two.
 You can root a phone using the Terminal app or following these instructions.
 There are also many apps available in the Google Play Store that claim to do this.

 Q: What version of Android are you using?